ROHITKUMAR59/ROHITKUMAR59/README.md

 ## 💼 About Me

-I'm a **Senior QA Automation Engineer** with **11+ years of experience** designing scalable automation frameworks that improve software quality and accelerate software delivery.
+I'm a **Senior QA Automation Engineer** with **11+ years of experience** designing scalable automation frameworks that improve software quality and accelerate delivery.

-I enjoy building scalable automation frameworks that improve software quality, reduce feedback cycles, and help engineering teams deliver reliable software faster.
-My experience spans UI automation, API testing, cloud-native quality engineering, and AI-assisted testing using modern tools such as Playwright, Cypress, Selenium, GitHub Copilot, and AWS.
+My expertise spans UI automation, API testing, cloud-native quality engineering, and AI-assisted testing using modern tools such as Playwright, Cypress, Selenium, GitHub Copilot, and AWS.
+I focus on reducing feedback cycles and helping engineering teams ship reliable software faster.

 ## ⚡ Quick Highlights